• Skip to primary navigation

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes from us each week!

-If you can get over that fact, you'll love this spicy pasta.
+If you can get over that fact, you'll love this spicy version.
 It's quick and all done in just 15 minutes, it's super easy to make, and you don't even have to chop anything.

 And to make it even easier?
 Use store bought cajun seasoning.
 Or make it yourself, so that you can adjust the level of spiciness just as you like it.